apertus-open-source-cinema/narui/README.md

 ![narui node graph demo gif](./node_graph_demo.gif)

 ## Usage
 Here is a small introduction of the basic concepts of `narui`.
 Many things might sound familiar if you used modern react or flutter.

-Make sure to also check out the [examples/](examples/) that cover some more advanced topics and contain more complicated code.
+Make sure to also check out [the examples](examples/) that cover some more advanced topics and contain more complicated code.

 ### Basics

 `narui` UIs are composed of `widgets`.
 These building blocks can be anything from a simple box to a complex node graph node or even a whole application.
-The Widgets of an application form a tree, that is partially re-evaluated when needed.
+The widgets of an application form a tree, that is partially re-evaluated when needed.

 `widgets` are functions that are annotated with the `widget` attribute macro and return either `Fragment` for composed widgets or `FragmentInner` for primitive widgets.